-- 1. Positioning the patient in dorsal recumbency impedes normal pulmonary function. - 2.
-Myopathy can occur due to the poor muscle perfusion, prolonged anesthesia period, hypoxia and acidosis. - 3.
+1. Positioning the patient in dorsal recumbency impedes normal pulmonary function.

+- 2. Myopathy can occur due to the poor muscle perfusion, prolonged anesthesia period, hypoxia and acidosis. - 3.
 Uncontrollable pain may make induction rough and it may be difficult to manage intra-operatively. - 4.
-Abdominal distention impedes movement of the diaphragm and reduces venous return to the heart leading to compromised ventilation and decreased cardiac output, respectively. - 5.
-Hypoventilation and hypoxia are common in horses anesthetized for colic. - 6.
-Endotoxemia can cause vasodilation and decreased myocardial contractility, which leads to hypotension and decreased cardiac output. - 7.
-Hypotension and hypo-perfusion are common in horses with colic because of profound hypovolemia associated with gastrointestinal disruption. - 8.
-Stomach and/or intestinal rupture can occur at induction. - 9.
+Abdominal distention impedes movement of the diaphragm and reduces venous return to the heart leading to compromised ventilation (e.g., significant to severe hypercapnia) and decreased cardiac output, respectively. - 5.
+Hypoxemia is often present in compromised horses anesthetized for colic.
+Direct monitoring of PaO2 will be required to gauge treatment after intubation and 100% oxygen supplementation. - Endotoxemia can cause vasodilation and decreased myocardial contractility, which leads to hypotension and decreased cardiac output. - 7.
+Hypotension and hypoperfusion are common in horses with colic because of profound hypovolemia associated with gastrointestinal disruption. - 8.
+Stomach and/or intestinal rupture can occur at induction.
+A smooth induction is paramount. - 9.
 Hypovolemia and decreased cardiac output can lead to prolonged onset time of the anesthetic drugs, which increases drug circulation time to the brain.